ace19-dev/image-retrieval-pytorch/README.md

 # Image-Retrieval-PyTorch
-- The leftmost is the query image and the remaining four which are ordered from left to right by similarity values are the gallery images.
+- The leftmost is the query image.
+The remaining four images is from gallery which are ordered from left to right with similarity values.
 The upper three row are correct and last row is incorrect.
 ![](assets/127_46.jpg)
 ![](assets/4371_8.jpg)